Home · Property management · Renting out a new build

 Collect and register every warranty at handover.

 Your builder has to hand over warranty documentation for every appliance, fixture and major system in the home.
-This is the part of handover landlords most often skip, and it costs them later when something fails and the warranty's lapsed because nobody registered it.
+This is the part of handover landlords most often skip, and it costs them later when something fails and the warranty has lapsed because nobody registered it.

 Walk through it with your builder on the day.
-Don't accept a vague promise that the paperwork will be emailed later.
-Get it in your hands, check everything's there, and put anything missing in writing.
+Do not accept a vague promise that the paperwork will be emailed later.
+Get it in your hands, check everything is there, and put anything missing in writing.

 WarrantyWhat to look for